Roger-505/doom_nexys/README.md

     ```bash
     sudo make docker-shell
     ```
 5. From the recently opened Docker shell, run the build script for the Doom Nexys-A7 variant.
+Take in mind the following considerations:
-This has to be ran as `sudo`, as the board will be flashed and loaded with the bitstream at this moment.
+    - This has to be ran as `sudo`, as the board will be flashed and loaded with the bitstream at this moment.
+    - This will take some time, as the QSPI flash erasing and writing process is lengthy.
+    - After the board is flashed, it will boot using the bitstream loaded by JTAG.
+It will take some time to load the U-Boot image from flash.
+    - If you wish the bitstream persists across power-cycles, you may load it to a SD card which will reside in the Nexys-A7 microSD slot.
+See the description for the `sd` target after issuing `make help`.
+    - To load bitstreams using a microSD, the MODE jumper has to be changed to USB/SD, while the JP2 jumper has to be changed to SD.

    Issue the following command:
     ```bash
     sudo make all
     ```
+6. After the Doom main menu shows in the monitor, create a Python virtual environment for the Python script that handles I/O. }
+   Issue the following command:
+    ```bash
+    python3 -m venv
+    ```
+7. Install the necessary packages.
+Issue the following command:
+    ```bash
+    pip3 install pygame pyserial
+    ```
+8. Run the Python script that handles I/O. Take in mind the following considerations:
+    - Keyboard and mouse may be used to play the game.
+    - Controls may be seen by cliking the F2 key at any time.

+    Issue the following command:
+    ```bash
+    python3 doom.py
+    ```

+9. Enjoy!

 ## ToDo